LorrayneCruzAlmodovar/LorrayneCruzAlmodovar/_posts/2021-05-25-hot-chocolate-and-python.md

 * For fun
     * Deep Learning
     * Computer Vision
-    * Projects about coffee
+    * Projects about hot chocolate

-Here is an _ordered list_ showing some things I love about coffee
+Here is an _ordered list_ showing some things I love about hot chocolate

 1. The smell
     1. Especially in the morning, but also at all times of the day!
 2. The taste
 3. The fact I can run the 100m in approx. 9 seconds after having 4 cups in quick succession

-I love Python & Coffee so much, here is that picture from the top of my project AGAIN, but this time, in the BODY of my project!
+I love Python & Hot Chocolate so much, here is that picture from the top of my project AGAIN, but this time, in the BODY of my project!

 ![alt text](/img/posts/coffee_python.jpg "Coffee & Python - I love them!")